 By Bill Kohlhaase, Planet Natural

-Leaves, easily turned into protective mulch, soil-enhancing leaf mold or rich compost, are the fall season’s gift to the composter.
 After the last tomatoes are picked, the standing greens harvested, the squash brought in and the carrots pulled, nature provides a bounty that assures the next year’s crops will have the best soil possible.
 Let your non-gardening neighbors curse autumn’s raking tasks.
 Composters rejoice in the piles of mineral-rich organic material that trees graciously shed just for them.

 Okay, okay, maybe that’s a little too much hyperbole.
 Still, it’s hard not to get poetic about leaves.
 Sure, raking can be hard work even for composters who know the value in each and every leaf.
 But leaves have long been a treasure for the gardeners: easily available, rich in nutrients, an effective mulch in winter and summer and, once decomposed, extremely beneficial to the soil.

 But making leaf compost isn’t as easy as piling up a bunch of leaves and spreading them in the garden the following spring.
 Leaves, by themselves, do not make the rich soil amendment that all composters strive to achieve (but they will make leaf mold, a valuable soil addition; more below).
-Many of us started composting with leaves alone and it took a few seasons worth of experience to learn just what to add and how to maintain our heaps to turn our leaves into rich hummus.
+Many of us started composting with leaves alone and it took a few seasons worth of experience to learn just what to add and how to maintain our heaps to turn our leaves into rich humus.
 But leaves, in their abundance, can be the primary ingredient in successful compost.
-And they’re use is one of the most rewarding green practices a gardener can employ.
+And their use is one of the most rewarding green practices a gardener can employ.

 It’s difficult to estimate the amount of leaves that go into U.S. landfills and, of course, the estimates vary by season and location (weight versus volume is also a factor; leaves are the largest component of yard waste by volume, grass the largest component by weight).
 The EPA says 13 per cent of municipal waste volume nation-wide is from lawns, parks and other growing spaces.
 By weight, it is over half.
 Eight million tons of leaves went into landfills in 2005.
 It’s estimated that amount is somewhat less today thanks to the use of composting.